 - 1. To elect seven (7) Directors of the Company; - 2.
-To vote upon a proposal to approve the Company's 2022 Employee Stock Option Plan. - 3.
-To Vote upon a proposal to amend the 2017 Non-Salaried Director Stock Option Plan to increase the number of shares authorized to be issued thereunder from 110,000 to 160,000, an increase of 50,000 shares; - 4.
-To vote, on a non-binding advisory basis, on the compensation of our named executive officers; - 5.
-To vote upon the ratification of the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 6.
+To vote, on a non-binding advisory basis, on the compensation of our named executive officers; - 3.
+To vote upon the ratification of the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 4.
 To transact such other business as may properly come before the Meeting.

-Shareholders of record at the close of business on March 9, 2022, are entitled to receive notice of and to vote at the Meeting and at any adjournment or postponement thereof.
+Shareholders of record at the close of business on March 8, 2023, are entitled to receive notice of and to vote at the Meeting and at any adjournment or postponement thereof.
 Additional instructions for accessing the Annual Meeting, voting, and submitting questions are in the accompanying proxy materials.
 Shareholders may submit questions for the Annual Meeting via the Internet after verifying their status as a shareholder and after they have been admitted to the Annual Meeting.
 Shareholders will have an opportunity to submit written questions via the Internet at any time during the meeting by following the instructions that will be available on the meeting website.
 However, we recommend that shareholders submit all questions prior to the start of the Annual Meeting.

 Please carefully read the attached Proxy Statement for information regarding the matters to be considered and acted upon at the Meeting.
-Your Board of Directors recommends that you vote in favor of Proposals 1, 2, 3, 4 and 5 above.
+Your Board of Directors recommends that you vote in favor of Proposals 1, 2, and 3 above.
 You are cordially invited to attend the virtual Annual Meeting online and we hope that you will do so.